Olive Ridley Turtle

 Recovery Action

-To help identify and guide the protection, conservation, and recovery of sea turtles, the ESA requires NOAA Fisheries and U.S. FWS to develop and implement recovery plans, in close coordination with stakeholders, for each listed sea turtle species.
-Recovery plans provide a blueprint for conservation of the species and measurable criteria to gauge progress toward recovery.
+To help identify and guide the protection, conservation, and recovery of sea turtles, the ESA requires NOAA Fisheries and the U.S. FWS to develop and implement recovery plans which provide a blueprint for conservation of the species and measurable criteria to gauge progress toward recovery.

-The major recovery actions for olive ridley sea turtles include:
+The major recovery actions for olive ridley turtles include:

-Working with partners internationally to protect turtles in all life-stages in foreign waters.
+- Working with partners internationally to protect turtles in all life-stages.

 The recovery plan to recover and protect the U.S. Pacific populations of the olive ridley turtle was published in 1998.

-The highly migratory behavior of sea turtles makes them shared resources among many nations, so conservation efforts for sea turtle populations in one country may be jeopardized by activities in another.
-This means that protecting sea turtles on U.S. nesting beaches and in U.S. waters alone is not enough to ensure the continued existence of the species.
+The highly migratory behavior of sea turtles makes them shared resources among many nations, so conservation efforts for sea turtle populations must extend beyond national boundaries.
+This necessitates international collaboration and coordination.
 Learn more about international conservation efforts below.

 Implementation

-NOAA Fisheries is working to minimize effects from human activities that are detrimental to the recovery of olive ridley turtle populations in the U.S. and internationally.
-Together with our partners, we undertake numerous activities to support the goals of the olive ridley turtle recovery plan, with the ultimate goal to delist the species.
+NOAA Fisheries is working to minimize effects from human activities that are detrimental to the recovery of olive ridley turtle populations in the United States and internationally.
+Together with our partners, we undertake numerous activities to support the goals of the olive ridley turtle recovery plan, with the ultimate goal of species recovery.

 Efforts to conserve olive ridley turtles include:

-Eliminating the harvest of turtles and their eggs.
+- Eliminating the killing of turtles and the collection of their eggs.

-Eliminating the harassment of turtles on nesting beaches through education and enforcement.
+- Eliminating the harassment of turtles on nesting beaches and foraging habitats through education and enforcement.

 Conservation Efforts